franchsli/whatsapp_clone_django/README.md

 - When a user deletes a chat, the chat will be deleted from all the users in the chat
   - To fix this, you need to implement something similar to archive view logic.
-- When scroll to bottom doesn't scroll to the botom anymore:
+- Scroll to bottom func doesn't scroll to the botom anymore:
   - **THIS IS WHAT I THINK IT HAPPENS**:
     The chat gets displayed but somehow scroll_to_bottom doesn't work as expected.
     There's two approaches: